Jachtabahn/sublime-selections/git.md

 .git/rebase-merge/git-rebase-todo
 ```

-If, while editing this file, you terminate the `git-rebase` process, you will end up in a undefined state.
+If, while editing this file, you terminate the `git-rebase` process, you will end up in an undefined state.

 This new file may look like this:
 ```sh